 The seagrass seeds for planting were gathered on a series of collection dives at healthy seagrass meadows around Osborne Bay, Yarmouth and Bouldnor in July 2021.
 Read more here.
-They have been cared for by our Cultivation Officer, Amelia, at our special facility in the National Marine Aquarium, Plymouth.
+They were cared for by our Cultivation Officer, Amelia, at our special facility in the National Marine Aquarium, Plymouth.

 ReMEDIES is also collaborating with Hampshire and Isle of Wight Wildlife Trust, World Wildlife Fund, Isle of Wight Estuaries Officer and Project Seagrass.
 Between us, we hope to visit and assess every seagrass bed in the Solent to build a thorough picture of its health and extent so that restoration efforts can have the greatest impact.